-Local Haze is available currently for iPhone devices only, and the latest version is V1.3.3 released in December 2019.
-Download and install the Local Haze app from the Apple app store , then launch the app.
+Local Haze is available currently for iPhone devices only.
+Download and install the latest version of Local Haze from the Apple app store, then launch the app.
 If you are connected to a network within seconds the app displays confidence data about the air quality sensors in your geographic area.
 With Local Haze, you can breathe easy and be confident about the quality of your outdoor air sensor data readings.

 Why does air sensor confidence matter?